by L. Bellows and R. Moore* (3/13)

 - Choose foods with low salt content.

-1. Consume a diet rich in vegetables, fruits,and whole-grains:
+Consume a diet rich in vegetables, fruits, and whole grains:

 • Antioxidants: Research indicates that consuming a diet rich in fruits and vegetables may help to lower blood cholesterol levels and aid in healthy weight maintenance.
-Certain properties in fruits and vegetables known as antioxidants may be responsible for this effect.
-In particular, beta-carotene and vitamin C are both important antioxidants that play a role in heart disease prevention.
+Certain compounds in fruits and vegetables known as antioxidants may be responsible for this effect.
+In particular, vitamin C, carotenoids, and vitamin E are important antioxidants that play a role in heart disease prevention.

-• Phytonutrients: Various phytonutrients that promote heart health can be found in fruits and vegetables.
+• Other Phytonutrients: Various other phytonutrients (plant compounds) that promote heart health can be found in fruits and vegetables.
 Soybeans and products made from soy such as tofu and tempeh contain phytonutrients that may reduce the risk for heart disease.
 This is especially true when plants that contain phytonutrients are consumed instead of products high in saturated fat.

 Health Claims on Food Labels